-Systec is a nationally approved provider of Temporary Traffic Management (TTM) training under the Austroads Harmonisation Program – the unified national standard for traffic control across Australia.
-Our TC (Traffic Controller) and TMI (Traffic Management Implementer) combined courses provide essential skills and certification for working in Temporary Traffic Management Category environments.
+Systec is a nationally approved provider of Temporary Traffic Management (TTM) training under the Austroads Harmonisation Program — the unified national standard for traffic control across Australia.
+Based in Melbourne and servicing clients across Victoria, we deliver TC (Traffic Controller) and TMI (Traffic Management Implementer) combined courses that provide the skills, certification, and job readiness required for Temporary Traffic Management Category environments.

-Whether you’re starting your career in traffic control or upgrading your qualifications to meet the new national standards, Systec delivers practical, up-to-date training that focuses on safety, legal compliance, and job readiness.
-The TC1/TMI1 course covers everything from stop/slow bat use and traffic guidance schemes to site setup and safety responsibilities, giving participants the confidence and capability to manage live traffic safely and effectively.
+Whether you’re starting your career in traffic control in Melbourne or upgrading your qualifications to meet the new national standards, Systec offers practical, up-to-date training focused on safety, legal compliance, and real-world site performance.
+Our TC1/TMI1 course covers stop/slow bat use, traffic guidance schemes, site setup, and safety responsibilities — giving Melbourne workers the confidence to manage live traffic safely and effectively.

 & Traffic Implementer TMI1 Combined Course